PennyLaneAI/pennylane/doc/installing.rst

 Make sure you are using the Python 3 version of pip.

-Alternatively, you can install PennyLane from the source code by navigating to the top directory and running
+Alternatively, you can install PennyLane from the source code by navigating to the top-level directory and running
 ::

 	$ python setup.py install